Wingless-Archangel/Wingless-Archangel.github.io/_posts/learning/2022-12-05-apigw-and-lambda-integration.md

 > #### DANGER
 >
 > Please don't just copy paste this example because these configurations
 > is for presentation purposes.
+There's no security hardening in place.
-For example, there's no authentication
+> For example, there's no authentication and authorization when the end-user
-> and authorization when the end user call to API Gateway which make
+> call to API Gateway which make your API expose to the internet without
-> your API expose to the internet without any authentication.
+> any authentication.
 >
 > Please consider following [OWASP API Security project](https://owasp.org/www-project-api-security/)
 > before deploy the API to the public internet.